William A. Russell (Massachusetts politician): Politics

 A Republican, in 1867 Russell was elected to a term on Lawrence Board of Aldermen.
 He was a delegate to the Republican National Convention in 1868.
 Russell served as a member of the Massachusetts House of Representatives in 1869.
 He was a delegate to the 1876 Republican National Convention.

 In 1878, Russell was elected to the U.S. House of Representatives.
 He was reelected twice and served in the Forty-sixth, Forty-seventh, and Forty-eighth Congresses (March 4, 1879 – March 3, 1885).
 In the House, Russell served initially on the Commerce Committee, where he was appointed to a subcommittee that sought ways to revitalize American manufacturing following the Panic of 1873, and recommended changes to tax laws as an incentive to economic growth.
 He later served on the Ways & Means Committee, where he used his knowledge of business and industry to advocate for protective tariffs favorable to American companies.

 Later life

 After leaving Congress, Russell returned to his business interests and resided in Boston.
 In November 1898 he was one of two founders of the International Paper Company and he served as its first president.

 Russell had been in poor health for the last year of his life.
-He died at of a stroke at his home in Boston on January 10, 1899.
+He died of a stroke at his home in Boston on January 10, 1899.
 Russell was buried at Bellevue Cemetery in Lawrence.